 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-This Friday we remember the prophet Micah, who was a younger contemporary of Isaiah but came from a very different background.
+The prophet Micah was a younger contemporary of Isaiah but came from a very different background.
 While Isaiah was an aristocrat, Micah was a working-class man, and it shows in his writing.

 He came from a small village in the foothills between the coastal plain and the central highlands of Palestine.
 He was keenly aware of the struggles of the working poor, and harshly critical of the greedy rich who exploited and oppressed them.
 Micah couched his prophetic warnings to corrupt public officials in earthy, graphic language: